 InCommon, operated by Internet2, provides a secure and privacy-preserving trust fabric for research and higher education, and their partners, in the United States.
 InCommon operates an identity management federation, a related assurance program, and offers certificate and multi-factor authentication services.
 If you are developing a service that will require access by non-NC State or non-UNC individuals, this is the federation that your service should register with.

 NC State’s Shibboleth authentication infrastructure is currently configured to share identity information with the following web-based services:

-CILogon is a project of the Cybersecurity Directorate at the National Center for Supercomputing Applications, University of Illinois.
+CILogon is a project of the Cybersecurity and Networking Division at the National Center for Supercomputing Applications, University of Illinois.

 - Digital Management Plan

 U.S. funding agencies such as the National Science Foundation and the National Institutes of Health require researchers to supply detailed, cost-effective plans for managing research data, called Data Management Plans.
 Several universities and organizations are developing the DMPTool to help researchers meet these new requirements.

 Research.gov is the National Science Foundation’s (NSF) grants management system that provides easy access to research-related information and grants management services in one location.
 Research.gov is the modernization of FastLane, providing the next generation of grants management capabilities for the research community.